 Because of its value, the card has been heavily faked through the years — possibly more than any other card in history.
 Legitimate reprint issues have been created but many unlicensed forgeries exist (and as I cover here, there is a difference between reprints and forgeries).
 Collectors should know that the Wagner card is known only with two different advertising brands on the backs — Sweet Caporal and Piedmont.
 Further, he is found with only a 150 Series back as the card was pulled before additional printings were created.

 In comparison of the two backs, most known Wagners have been found with Sweet Caporal advertisements.
 Wagner cards with advertisements on the back for different brands, such as Old Mill, Sovereign, Drum, or one of the many others used in the set are not known to exist.

 Rarity and Value

 As stated, the card is pound-for-pound, the most valuable one in the hobby.
-One sold for $3.1 million in 2016, which is

-    the highest price on record to be paid for a baseball card.
-Whether or not another card ever sells for more money is

-    unclear but seems quite possible.
+The one sold in August 2021 (an SGC 3) for $6.6 million currently holds the record for the most valuable baseball card ever sold.

 The card is also incredibly rare.
-To date, only about 50 have been graded by PSA, SGC, and Beckett and, as you can

-    imagine, few would exist in raw, ungraded form.
+To date, only about 50 have been graded by PSA, SGC, and Beckett and, as you can imagine, few would exist in raw, ungraded form.